 Babies are growing very fast during their first year of life.
-There is the physical growth (height & weight) but also developmental milestones.
-Developmental milestones are skills the baby starts mastering like rolling, sitting and walking.
+There is physical growth (height & weight) but also developmental milestones.
+Developmental milestones are skills the baby starts mastering like rolling, sitting, and walking.

 Babies tend to follow the same progression throughout these milestones, but remember, every baby is different which means the stages can be different and the length in each stage can be different but, like teething, it’s good to know what to expect, when and to know how to manage it.
 It decreases the stress and anxiety around it.